bju2000/XASP/README.md

 ##      INCLUDED FEATURES

-  * FULLY SYSTEMLESS ROM/PATCH MODULE
+  * FULLY SAFETYNET PASSING / ALL PLAY STORE ARE APPS WORKING
   * AROMA 3.0 INSTALLER WITH OWN BLACK THEME AND ICONS
   * AROMA FILE MANAGER WITH OWN BLACK THEME AND ICONS
   * MAGISK STABLE, BETA AND BUSYBOX INCLUDED